phirmware/GO-tutorials/README.md

-# Intro to Go for javascript developers
+# Intro to Go

-For javascript developers looking forward to learning Go
+For developers looking forward to learning Go

 ### History